enemymerch/devHacettepeCS/README.md

 If wanted anyone can become a contributor, just share your old codes.
 Don't  just delete them or keep them in drives.
 Share...

+btw, you if can share your report with your code too.